 HOW CAN COUNSELING HELP WITH DEPRESSION?

-At Bevill and Associates LLC, serving Birmingham and surrounding areas, one of our qualified counselors can work with you to provide a safe and trusting environment for healing to take place.
+The counselors at Bevill and Associates LLC can work with you to provide a safe and trusting environment for healing to take place.
 Research on the therapeutic components of effective therapy indicates that some of the most important elements—as influential as the specific techniques and tools your counselor uses to treat depression—include the helping relationship itself that you develop with a caring and trusted professional who will listen to you carefully and provide guidance and support, and an environment that instills hope, or a positive expectancy.

 Counseling can also help you to organize a plan that involves trying out different behaviors, practicing new ways of thinking, developing new perspectives, and making changes in how you relate to yourself and to others.
 Having a counselor work with you can be like having your own coach/consultant/ practitioner in your corner, helping you to clarify your goals, see the steps to take to reach your goals, avoid the pitfalls along the way and to use the personal strengths you have to enhance your recovery.

 If you have any questions or would like to contact us by email, you can complete a brief confidential contact form.
 Once you submit the contact form, a Bevill and Associates intake staff member will respond as soon as possible.